-- Raffle – sell tickets for various donated prizes.
+- Raffle – Sell tickets for various donated prizes.
 Could be a handmade quilt, car, hotel weekend, etc.

 - 50/50 Raffle – This is absolutely the easiest fundraiser.
 At an event, sell tickets.
 Whatever the amount you gather, pick a random ticket – the winner gets one-half of the proceeds and your group keeps the other half!
-Or make up a flyer like the sample above and post it on social media and email.
+Or make up a flyer like the sample below, and post it on social media and email.

-Check out my Amazon Store for your FUNDRAISING NEEDS
+Check HERE for your FUNDRAISING NEEDS

 Larger Group Events:

 - Host a Car Wash

 - Dress Down Day – This could be a regularly occurring event where students or office workers pay for the privilege of wearing jeans or even pajamas!